Are you looking for the best WordPress schema plugin to help you display rich snippets in Google Search?

 Which schema plugins are best for sites solely focused on reviews?

 For those who run sites that publish reviews frequently or those who want to better optimize reviews for SEO, then WP Review Pro is your best option.
 Their features are relatively similar, the only main difference is the price.

-Need a rich snippets plugin with a variety of supported schema types?
+Need a schema plugin with a variety of supported schema markup types?

 Even though All in One Schema Rich Snippets is a free rich snippets plugins, it still offers 8 schema types which is ideal if you want a free rich snippets plugin.

 Do you need a schema plugin that has automation?

 When it comes to automation, Schema Pro may be your best option even it’s not the most cost-effective solution.
 It doesn’t offer a free version, so all of its features are at your disposal as soon as you purchase and activate it.